foundata/guidelines/oci-container-image-guide.md

 ### ConClear version identity<a id="conclear-version-identity"></a>

+**Every ConClear release MUST:**

-Every ConClear release MUST expose human-readable and machine-readable version information.
-It MUST include the tool version and full source revision, plus the title, repository, path and full revision of the implemented guide.
-These values must be embedded at build time, not read from the repository under test.
+- Expose human-readable and machine-readable version information that includes the tool version, its full source revision, and the title, repository, path and full revision of the implemented guide.

-Human-readable output should use this form:
+- Embed these values at build time, not read them from the repository under test.
+- Expose the machine-readable identity through stable fields defined by ConClear's record schemas, so release evidence names the implemented ruleset.
+- Map every check to the requirement identifiers it covers and state, for every identifier of the implemented guide revision, whether it is automated, needs human review, is left to an external control or is unsupported.
+- State the release's built-in limits and defaults in its conformance documentation.

+**ConClear MUST NOT:**

+- Claim to implement a rule that requires human review.

+The human-readable output looks like this:

 ```text
 $ conclear version